 If your warranty runs out after a year and your product develops a fault, you still have consumer rights and can make a faulty goods claim.

 You may need to get an expert report, opinion or evidence of similar problems across the product range.

 The retailer can also make a deduction from any refund for fair use after the first six months of ownership if an attempt at a repair or replacement is unsuccessful.

 You have up to six years from the date of purchase to take a claim to the small claims court for faulty goods in England, Wales and Northern Ireland, and five years in Scotland.

-There are many reasons why you might not be eligible for a manufacturer guarantee or warranty repair.
 For example, if your warranty excludes fixing the part of your product that is faulty, the warranty provider doesn’t have to fix it.